ROCm/omnitrace/docs/how-to/configuring-runtime-options.rst

    OMNITRACE_PAPI_EVENTS = perf::INSTRUCTIONS  perf::CACHE-REFERENCES  perf::CACHE-MISSES

-However, the following effectively specifies the same set of hardware counters but is an invalid configuration because it mixes
+However, the following specification of a roughly equivalent set of hardware counters is an invalid configuration because it mixes
 PAPI components from different namespaces:

 .. code-block:: shell